lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

     When it's done, it shows `Disconnecting`

-1. PineTime restarts with the new firmware and shows our message!
+1. PineTime restarts with the new firmware and shows our message "LOVE"!

 ![PineTime shows some LOVE](https://lupyuen.github.io/images/cloud-love.jpg)